 Kinds of radio measurement frames are defined in 802.11k, by which the measuring STA can help the request STA to gather data on radio link performance and on the radio environment.

-E.g.,as shown in Figure 1,in a multi-AP network(assuming STA1 associates with AP1 operating on CH X at the beginning),and AP2 operates on CH Y. The may request AP1 to send Beacon request frame, to trigger STA1 to send Probe Request frame with RCM on AP2’s operating channel, so that AP2 can gather channel information between STA1 and AP2 for client steering,load balance（see details in https://mentor.ieee.org/802.11/dcn/22/11-22-0818-02-00bh-use-case-further-discussion-and-rule-based-random-mac-identification-proposal.pptx ） or Wi-Fi sensing purpose.
+E.g.,as shown in Figure 1,in a multi-AP network(assuming STA1 associates with AP1 operating on CH X at the beginning),and AP2 operates on CH Y. The network may request AP1 to send Beacon request frame, to trigger STA1 to send Probe Request frame with RCM on AP2’s operating channel, so that AP2 can gather channel information between STA1 and AP2 for client steering,load balance（see details in https://mentor.ieee.org/802.11/dcn/22/11-22-0818-02-00bh-use-case-further-discussion-and-rule-based-random-mac-identification-proposal.pptx ） or Wi-Fi sensing purpose.
 And the probe request should be identified by the network.
 That’s,the Probe Request frame with RCM should carry the identifier defined by 11bh SPEC in this scenario).

 According to 11bh draft1.0, STA decides when and how to use the identifier in the probe.
 E.g. AP1 send a Beacon request to trigger STA1 send a Probe Request frame in which the 11bh identifier may be not included, AP2 can’t filter out the target Probe Request frame based on the certain identifier, which cause this use case become meaningless.